 Union Station opens.
 Upton Sinclair runs for governor on the EPIC (End Poverty in California) platform.
 The media turns against him, leading to his defeat.
 Nathanael West publishes his novel Day of the Locust, a pessimistic look at Los Angeles.
 Raymond Chandler publishes the first of his detective novels set in Los Angeles, The Big Sleep.

+The U.S. Census records 1,504,277 people in the City of Los Angeles and 2,785,643 people for all Los Angeles County.
 A six-mile stretch of the Arroyo Seco Parkway (Pasadena Freeway) is opened, becoming the first freeway in the western United States.
 Mexican-Americans become the largest ethnic minority group in Los Angeles.
 Los Angeles becomes the largest commercial fishing port in the nation.
 The Sepulveda Flood Basin and Dam is completed.